 Q: How will COVID paid time off benefits be funded?

-A: Grants will incur costs for personnel who are utilizing any paid time off benefits (EPSLA, U-M COVID-19, E-FMLA) the same way grants pay for sick or vacation time.
+A: Most COVID-19 related paid time off options (EPSLA, COVID-19, E-FMLA) are university benefits that can be treated as an allowable cost on university grants and contracts.
+The one exception to this rule is paid time off because there is no work for an employee to do (i.e., an “idled employee”).
 The Office of Research provides specific guidance listed under “Costs During the COVID-19 Health Crisis.”
 For more information, see the new standard operating procedure, SOP 500.05 on Allocation of Personnel Costs During Unexpected or Extraordinary Circumstances, from the Office of Research and Sponsored Projects (ORSP).

 Q: Can a Medical School postdoc appointment extend beyond the standard 5-year limit, given our current situation?

 A: Due to disruption by COVID-19 on research activity of Postdoctoral Research Fellows, Michigan Medicine will support extensions of up to 12 months of the five year limit on appointments.
 Appointment extensions are evaluated on a case-by-case basis for alignment with Michigan Medicine policies.
 To request an extension, Department administrators or faculty mentors complete this Google Form & attach an explanatory letter.

 If you have other questions about postdoc policies in the Medical School, please contact us: firstname.lastname@example.org